Lincoln Bank Building: Locations

 The bank's location was chosen to provide service to the automobile trade and similar businesses along Hennepin Avenue at the time, along with the nearby warehouse district and the markets along Second Avenue North.
 The established financial district in Minneapolis was along Marquette Avenue, two blocks to the east, but Pence saw the value in providing a bank with its mission "to take care of the automobile business and, in general, to serve downtown Hennepin Avenue business interests."

 The original home for the bank was at 809 Hennepin Avenue, but the bank's business grew so well that larger quarters were needed.
 Lincoln National Bank had also established an affiliate, Lincoln Trust and Savings Bank.
 In 1919, Harry Pence announced plans to build a new bank building at 730 Hennepin Avenue, directly across 8th Street from his Pence Automobile Company Building.
-The new building was designed by Long, Lamoreaux and Long, the same architects as the earlier building, and was completed for a cost of about $1 million.
+The new building was designed by Long, Lamoreaux & Long, the same architects as the earlier building, and was completed for a cost of about $1 million.
 The eight-story building opened on August 9, 1921, and housed both the Lincoln National Bank and the Lincoln Trust and Savings Bank.
 The seven upper floors of the building were leased out for offices.